 Disadvantages

 Best For: Modern companies with a mix of roles and responsibilities.
-Hybrid layouts are perfect for organizations with both creative and administrative teams.
+Hybrid layouts are perfect for organisations with both creative and administrative teams.

 Selecting the right layout is crucial to creating a workspace that meets your business’s goals and employee needs.
 Here’s an in-depth guide to help you make the best decision.

-Your office layout should reflect your company’s objectives.
+Your workplace layout should reflect your company’s objectives.
 Start by answering a few key questions:

 Key Insights for Different Goals